hongwu-cao-1173484/comp636_ass_1_sds/README.md

 1. **Decimal Age Calculation**: The original code used a simple integer age calculation (`calculate_age()`), which only returned whole years.
 This caused the bug where students who should be in Piwakawaka (8.5+ years) were incorrectly assigned to Butterflies (7+ years).
 I had to create a separate `calculate_age_with_months()` function that returns age as a decimal (e.g., 8.5 years) to properly handle the half-year requirement.

-2. **Logic Flow in Class Assignment**: The original `add_student_to_classes()` function had flawed conditional logic with incorrect age comparisons (using `<=` instead of `>=`) and didn't properly prioritize grade over age.
-I had to restructure the entire function using `if-elif-else` statements in the correct order, checking from highest to lowest class level, ensuring grade-based assignment takes precedence over age-based assignment.
+2. **Logic Flow in Class Assignment**: The comparison logic in the original `add_student_to_classes()` function is not entirely consistent with the requirements.
+Most classes are matched based on either grade or age, but the original logic stopped comparing age after matching grade, potentially leading to incorrect matches.

 3. **Validation Complexity**: Implementing comprehensive input validation was challenging because it required:
    - Creating separate validation functions for each input type